10 Things Your IT Provider Should Be Telling You

 Older versions of systems you may use, such as Windows, eventually reach the end of their life and stop being supported by the vendor (Microsoft, in the case of Windows).
 This means that security updates and patches are no longer released for them.
 Continuing to use these systems after their support period ends means you are vulnerable to any new security flaws that are discovered.

-Are you still using unsupported operating systems like Windows XP, Windows Vista, Mac OSX or Windows Server 2003?
+Are you still using unsupported operating systems?
 If so, why hasn’t your IT partner suggested you upgrade your operating systems?
 Continuing to run with these old, unsupported systems is a business risk.

 By the way, Windows 7 support ended in 2015.
 If you had Service Pack 1 installed, support is extended until 2020.
 Did your IT providers install service pack 1?
 Are you still supported, or are you using vulnerable systems?